-Partial Knee Replacement Recovery Time
+Partial Knee Replacement Recovery: What to Expect

 If your knees are affected by arthritis, it may be time for a replacement.
 If you meet certain qualifications, you may be a candidate for partial knee replacement surgery, in which only certain parts of the knee cartilage, as opposed to the full joint, are replaced.
 Partial knee replacement surgery has a shorter recovery time than full knee replacement.-